mushroomlabs/django-activitypub-toolkit/docs/pages/tutorials/creating_custom_context_models.md

 The pattern applies universally: define your Context with namespace and document, register it in settings, create the context model with field mappings, implement detection logic, register the model, and run migrations.
 Multiple contexts coexist on references, each handling its vocabulary independently.

 Custom contexts enable applications to extend ActivityPub without forking the protocol.
 Your mood tracking vocabulary might gain adoption.
 Other servers implementing it can federate mood data with yours.
 This is how the Fediverse evolves—through vocabulary extension rather than protocol modification.

+To learn how to present your custom context data to remote viewers when they fetch your objects, see the Publishing to the Fediverse tutorial, which covers projections for controlling JSON-LD output.

 The next tutorial covers handling incoming activities, where you will learn to process federated actions that arrive at your server's inbox.